 Having an ideal credit score can provide students with various benefits.
 With better credit, students may be offered extended repayment periods, allowing them more time to pay off their debt without facing excessive financial strain.
 More extended repayment periods often translate into lower monthly payments, making it easier for students to manage their finances while repaying their loans.

 Individuals with better credit scores may have access to more flexible repayment options.
 Lenders are more likely to work with borrowers who have demonstrated responsible financial behaviour by maintaining a good credit standing over time.
-These borrowers may be able to negotiate alternative repayment plans that suit their specific circumstances and alleviate any potential financial burden.
+These borrowers can negotiate alternative repayment plans that suit their circumstances and alleviate potential financial burdens.

 The Importance of Interest Rates in Loan Repayment